Liteb0t/pages/README.md

 });
 ```
 ## Notes
-- The zoom feature uses <shift> + <mouse scroll>.
+- The zoom feature uses shift + mouse scroll.
 This overrides horizontal scrolling which is why you might want to disable it.
 - This is NOT a rich text editor, as that is outside the scope of this project.
 Rather, this is a starting point for developers to make their own WYSIWYG editors.
 - This will be the library used for a WYSIWYG editor I plan to create, JoditWithPages